-Webflow vs WordPress: Comparing Features, Ease-of-Use, SEO, Pricing, and Support
+Webflow vs WordPress Compared: Features, Ease of Use, SEO, Pricing, and More

 What’s the Difference Between Webflow and WordPress?

 Webflow is an all-inclusive visual website builder that lets you quickly create a site with or without coding.
 Meanwhile, WordPress is an open-source content management system that offers great flexibility and customization options for your website.

 Webflow is a visual website builder with a block-based drag-and-drop interface.
 It enables users to design their site in a user-friendly, no-code environment.
 That said, custom code insertion is possible, making it popular among both non-technical users and developers.

 Due to its intuitive yet code-friendly system, Webflow has attracted millions of teams, developers, and designers across the globe.
 Enterprises like TED, Dropbox, and monday.com are some of its high-profile clients.

 Started as a blogging platform, WordPress powers over 43% of all websites.
 Its open-source software allows near-limitless yet easy customization with its theme and plugin collection.
 Advanced users can also code to modify their site through the file editor.